nbari/DALMP/docs/database/qstr.rst

 .. warning::

-   This method will query the database every time is called, so in cases where you are using 'cache' it is not very usefull, since it will need to connect to the database before doing the query.
+   This method will query the database every time is called, so in cases where you are using `cache </en/latest/database/Cache.html>`_ it is not very usefull, since it will need to connect to the database before doing the query.